mhahnFr/42cursus-FdF/README.md

 and the projection can be manipulated.

-The actual displaying of the wireframe is done using a library provided by the [42 school], the MiniLibX.
+The actual displaying of the wireframe is done using a library provided by the [42 school](https://www.42heilbronn.de/learncoderepeat), the MiniLibX.
 In this project, the library is used to open a window and to draw into this window.
 Additionally, it provides some events, such as key events, which can be hooked.